12 Introduction to mixed models

 In many instances, some of the characteristics of observational units are not of interest: for example, EEG measurements of participants in a lab may differ due to time of the day, to the lab technician, etc. In the old days, it was customary to include these as fixed effect factors in the analysis, but disregard tests.
 We term explanatory factors (fixed effects) that are used only to control unwanted variability blocking factors: variables that impact the measurement variability, but that are not of direct interest.
 By filtering their effect out and looking at the residual variability that is unexplained by the blocking factors, block designs reduce the error term, at the cost of including and estimating additional parameters (group averages).
 Experimental units are typically assigned to blocking factor using stratified sampling to ensure comparisons can be made.

 We will analyse block designs in the same as we did for multi-way analysis of variance model, with one notable exception.
-Typically, we will assume that there is no interaction between experimental factor and blocking factors.1 Thus, we will be interested mostly in main effects of the experimental factors.
+Typically, we will assume that there is no interaction between experimental factor and blocking factors, but we can always check for this assumption.
+Thus, we will be interested mostly in main effects of the experimental factors.

 Example 12.1 (The surprise of reaching out: paired data as blocking factors) We consider paired data from Study 3 of Liu et al. (2023), who looked at the appreciation of people reaching out to them in a unsolicited manner.
 The data includes the appreciation score of both responder and initiator, along with sociodemographic variables (age and gender).